La Saguesera: Demographic evolution

+Before the arrival of Cuban immigrants, the neighborhood was primarily populated by Jews and Southerners.

 From the 1970s to the 2000s, the Cuban population in Miami experienced a significant shift in both concentration and distribution.
 In 1970, La Saguesera was a prominent Cuban immigrant neighborhood, with Cubans making up 65% of the population and 86% of Spanish speakers.

-By 1980 Cubans began to spread westward, with the highest concentration shifting west of 17th Avenue.
-This westward trend continued into the 1990s and 2000s, with the western part of a neighborhood known as Little Havana maintaining the highest Cuban population, and other areas experiencing a decline.
+By 1980, Cubans began to spread westward, with the highest concentration shifting west of 17th Avenue.
+This westward trend continued into the 1990s and 2000s, with the western part of the neighborhood known as Little Havana maintaining the largest Cuban population, while other areas experienced a decline.
 Overall, while the total Cuban population grew, their percentage within the neighborhood steadily decreased, indicating a demographic shift and the growth of other Hispanic groups.

-As Cubans began to leave La Saguesera and migrate into different areas of Florida, new immigrants began to make La Saguesera their home, the demographics of the neighborhood began to culturally.
-New immigrants from countries like Colombia, Venezuela, and Central America arrived in La Saguesera.
-While wealthier Latin Americans moved to more prosperous neighborhoods, many of the new arrivals to the area were working-class individuals looking for better opportunities.
-One of the prominent new inhabitants of the area were Nicaraguan immigrants who were escaping the Sandinista regime through the 1970s and 80s.
+In the late 20th century, new immigrants from countries like Colombia, Venezuela, and Central America arrived in La Saguesera.
+While wealthier Latin Americans moved to more prosperous neighborhoods, many of the new arrivals were working-class individuals seeking better opportunities.
+One of the prominent new groups of inhabitants in the area was Nicaraguan immigrants who were escaping the Sandinista regime during the 1970s and 1980s.
 At the end of the 1980s, 68,000 Nicaraguan immigrants had moved into Miami-Dade County.
+In 2022, Nicaraguans comprised 30% of residents of La Saguesera.

-In the early 2000s, the Latino population continued to grow, with Cubans maintaining the majority but continuing to be increasingly outnumbered by immigrants from other nationalities.
-These new immigrants often worked low-wage jobs and faced economic challenges like past Cuban immigrants.
-As this new demographic of immigrants cycled in, the economy in La Saguesera closely mirrored the economy of La Saguesera in the early stages of Cuban immigration to Florida.
-However, similar to the previous Cuban immigrants, the incoming immigrants worked hard to improve their lives, marking a new phase for La Saguesera.
+In the early 2000s, the Latino population continued to grow, with Cubans remaining the majority but increasingly outnumbered by immigrants from other nationalities.
+These new immigrants often worked low-wage jobs and faced economic challenges.
+However, like previous immigrants, they worked hard to improve their lives, marking a new phase in La Saguesera.

 La Saguesera today

 As of 2022, the area continues to evolve.
-Since the initial arrival of Cuban immigrants, the neighborhood has since seen an increase in the amount immigrant groups from other Latin American countries such as Honduras, Guatemala, and El Salvador which have contributed to its diverse character.
-However, while the number of Central and South American immigrants have increased, many Cubans have since migrated to the iconic Calle Ocho and other areas in Little Havana due to its abundance of residential areas and single family homes.
-In spite of the changes La Saguesera has experienced over the years, the location continues to offer cheap rent and ample job opportunities for those seeking to build a new life in the area.
+Since the initial arrival of Cuban immigrants, the neighborhood has seen an increase in immigrant groups from other Latin American countries, such as Honduras, Guatemala, and El Salvador, contributing to its diverse character.
+However, while the number of Central and South American immigrants has increased, many Cubans have since migrated to the iconic Calle Ocho and other areas in Little Havana due to its abundance of residential areas and single-family homes.
+Despite the changes La Saguesera has experienced over the years, the location continues to offer cheap rent and ample job opportunities for those seeking to build a new life in the area.

+In popular culture

+Cuban culture was and is abundant in La Saguesera, where Cuban immigrants showcased their musical talents through songwriting.
+Gustavo Perez's "Flagler Street" describes La Saguesera as a replacement for the Old streets of Havana, Cuba, even as he continued to yearn for his homeland.